Dania909/point-sam/README.md

 ```
 pip install flask flask-cors
 ```
 Run the backend with following commands from the project's directory, you can change `--host` and `--port` to your IP address.
+Forget about demo/app_original.py, it is not working for now!
 ```
 python demo/app.py --host localhost --port 5000 --pointcloud scene.ply --checkpoint ./pretrained